biscuit-auth/website/content/docs/guides/microservices.md

 `check if operation($op), ["pay", "send email"].contains($op)`, and sends that token along with a request to pay to the payment service.

-The payment service can then verifies that the request is authorized for a payment operation, but it cannot use that token to query the cart service.
+The payment service can then verify that the request is authorized for a payment operation, but it cannot use that token to query the cart service.
 Once the payment is done, the payment service can attenuate further the token, adding the check `check if operation("send email")` and send it with a request to the email service